utopia-foss/utopia/doc/models/HdfBench.rst

 * It sets up a dataset of shape ``{num_steps + 1, 100}``
-* Each step, it writes vectors of length 100, filled with the value ``42.``.
+* In each step, it writes vectors of length 100, filled with the value ``42.``.

-(Note that ``num_steps`` is defined not on this level of the configuration, but on the top-most level of the run configuration.)
+.. note:: ``num_steps`` is defined not on this level of the configuration, but on the top-most level of the run configuration.

 Multiple benchmarks
 ~~~~~~~~~~~~~~~~~~~

-One can also define multiple configuration and – using YAML anchors – let them share the other benchmarks' configuration:
+One can also define multiple configurations and – using YAML anchors – let them share the other benchmarks' configuration:

 .. code-block:: yaml